tinymlcontest/tinymlcontest2023_demo_evaluation/How to validate your own model on board.md

 # How to validate the model with framework other than X-CUBE-AI on board

-In the folder `framework_your-own`, we provide a compressed evaluation C code based project named `TEST_OwnMODEL.zip`.
+In the folder `framework_your-own`, we provide a compressed evaluation C code based project named `TESTMODEL3.zip`.
 In the project, the file `main.c` contains two functions related to the evaluation on board.
 Those two functions should be modified by the team with their own implementations.

 1. `Model_Init()` method is the function to load model weights, activation values, etc.